 HACSB Policy

-HACSB is currently not accepting new enrollments in the HCV Homeownership program.
+The homeownership option is limited to one percent (1%) of the total Section 8 Voucher Program administered by the HACSB in any fiscal year.
+This limitation does not apply to disabled families.
+In addition, households who have graduated from the HACSB’s Family Self-Sufficiency (FSS) Program are excluded from the one percent (1%) cap.

+The HACSB requires a minimum down payment of at least three percent (3%) of the purchase price.
+At least one percent (1%) of the purchase price must be contributed from the family’s own personal resources, that may include escrow received upon graduation of the Family Self-Sufficiency Program.

 15-VII.C.
 SELECTION OF FAMILIES [24 CFR 982.626]

 Unless otherwise provided (under the homeownership option), the PHA may limit homeownership assistance to families or purposes defined by the PHA, and may prescribe additional requirements for commencement of homeownership assistance for a family.
 Any such limits or additional requirements must be described in the PHA administrative plan.